danbev/learning-cpp/README.md

 ### Destructors
 C++ specifies that when a derived class object is deleted through a pointer to a base class with a non-virtual destructor, results are undefined.
 What typically happens at runtime is that the derived part of the object is never destroyed.

+### Templates

+#### Instantiation
+This is the process were the compiler will generate a specialization of the template, for example create /compile a function that take concrete types.
+This can be implicit/automatic which is when there is a usage of the template.
+Note that is usage and not just a declaration of a pointer to the template.